sarisboo/sarisboo.github.io/content/blog/extractive-summarizer-journey-preprocessing/index.md

 description: How to preprocess text data for NLP.
 ---

+This is the first article of a series that aims to explore how to preprocess textual data and extract features in to ultimately build a classic extractive summarizer using a machine learning algorithm.

 ## Get the data
-This example makes use the `cnn_dailymail` dataset, it contains 2 features news `articles` and their corresponding `highlights`.
+This example makes use of the `cnn_dailymail` dataset, it contains 2 features news `articles` and their corresponding `highlights`.
 Since you need to make sure you have enough instances to train, validate and test our model you can load the `train`, `validation` and `test` sets separately from tensorflow datasets.

 ```
 ds_train = tfds.load(name="cnn_dailymail", split="train")